ChuckerTeam/chucker/README.md

         context = this,
         // The previously created Collector
         collector = chuckerCollector,
-        // The max body content length, after this responses will be truncated. maxContentLength = 250000L,
+        // The max body content length in bytes, after this responses will be truncated. maxContentLength = 250000L,
-        // List of headers to obfuscate in the Chucker UI headersToRedact = setOf("Auth-Token"))
+        // List of headers to replace with ** in the Chucker UI headersToRedact = setOf("Auth-Token"))

 // Don't forget to plug the ChuckerInterceptor inside the OkHttpClient